Psychology of Climbing

-Does the psychology of climbing, specifically the fear of falling get in the way of your climbing sometimes?
+Does the psychology of climbing, i.e. any of the above mentioned topics, get in the way of your climbing?
 Then please read on.

 “Almost regardless of their absolute level of achievement, when climbers operate at their personal limit they experience an emotional intensity, both elation and despondency, that exceeds all but the most ecstatic and traumatic events in ordinary life.
 During a climb all mental noise, all distractions, are eliminated and the mind focuses solely on the flow of climbing.
 For a short period of time all of the cares and concerns of the world disappear and all that is left is the climber and the mountain.
 The experience so vivid and taut that ordinary life can feel grey and flaccid in comparison.”